pivotal/docs-tap/install.md

     tanzu package installed get tap -n tap-install
     ```

-    This may take 5-10mins as it will install number of packages on your cluster.
+    This may take 5-10 minutes as it installs several packages on your cluster.

 1. Verify all the necessary packages in the profile are installed by running:
     ```bash